 Wayanad Literature Festival

 The Wayanad Literature festival seeks to provide “the people of Wayanad and the adjoining areas with the extraordinary opportunity to enjoy a curated literature festival [while also offering] some of the best creative minds the opportunity to engage with the people of Wayanad.”
-The very first edition of the festival will take place in December 2022.
+The very first edition of the festival took place in December 2022.

 Check out other multiarts festivals here.